duongphuhiep/guard-poc/README.md

 This is a POC for a (possibly) new `Guard` library.

+* As in Jan 2022, my POC supports more customization-rich than any existing Guard library eg: [Ardalis.GuardClauses](https://www.nuget.org/packages/Ardalis.GuardClauses/), [Guard.Net](https://www.nuget.org/packages/Guard.Net/)...
 * It make use of the `CallerArgumentExpression` in .NET 6 (C# 10).
 So you won't be able to use this POC for old .NET project
-* As in Jan 2022, my POC supports more customization-rich than any existing Guard library.
-* TODO: Benchmark on performance comparision
+* `CallerArgumentExpression`s are evaluated in Compiled time so the Guard performance in runtime shouldn't be inferior to existings solutions.
+(TODO: Benchmark on performance comparision)

 Here the usage's gist